Enchanting Snowdonia is the pride of Wales: 823 square miles of pristine vistas, and craggy valleys carved by glaciers long ago.

 Snowdonia is rich in copper, gold, and slate.
 Its bountiful hills have been mined for riches since Roman times.
 You can still visit some of the restored mines today and learn about Snowdonia’s remarkable history in the Welsh economy.
 Today, Snowdonia is primarily an agricultural district and tourist destination.

-It Boasts The Highest Peak In England And Wales
+It Boasts The Highest Peak In Wales

-Snowdon’s Yr Wyddfa peak is the highest in England and Wales.
+Snowdonia’s Yr Wyddfa peak is the highest in Wales.
 At 3,560 feet, Yr Wyddfa’s summit offers a spectacular panoramic view of Snowdonia.
 It’s a popular place to visit, and you can take the scenic train ride up or tackle Snowdon’s peak on foot.
 Reaching the summit takes 6 to 8 hours, and the climb can be strenuous.
 There are six ways to summit Yr Wyddfa, and if you take up the challenge, it’s advisable to bring your own food and plenty of water.

 It Contains Nine Mountain Ranges